mrd0x/secblog/src/pages/phishing-o365-spoofed-cloud-attachments/index.md

 # Conclusion

-This is a really great technique which can aid during the initial access phase.
+This is a really great technique which can be helpful when trying to gain initial access.
 An additional perk of using this technique is the link does not get scanned and therefore increases the chances of the email landing in the inbox.